St0iK/MagentoRemoteMediaDownloader/README.md

-Magento | State File Proxy
+Magento | Remote Media Downloader
 ============================
-Stage File Proxy for Magento downloads public files as they are needed.
+Remote Media Downloader for Magento downloads public files as they are needed.
 This saves space and time and optimises local development as it ull all required images.

 **You should not need to enable this module in production.**